barrcodes/node-api-example/README.md

 ## Unit Tests

-This application has nearly 100% test coverage.
 Tests can be found in `./tests`, and tests can be run with `npm test`